 Automakers Feeling Squeeze From Investors Despite Strong Sales

-Hyundai Motor Co. vehicles sit on display for sale on the lot of in the Van Nuys neighborhood of Los Angeles, California, U.S. Patrick T. Fallon/Bloomberg via Getty Images hide caption Hyundai Motor Co.
+Hyundai Motor Co. vehicles sit on display for sale on the lot of in the Van Nuys neighborhood of Los Angeles, California, U.S. In April, sales were off by 4.7 percent .

 Comments